Lizotte, Blomroos take down the Titles

 France’s Sylvain Gouge survived a twisted ankle, and a 2 hole playoff to win Masters over Finlander Janne Hirsimäki.
 Sweden’s Hasse Tegebäck cruised home in Grandmasters by 10 throws, with España’s Carlos Rio taking silver.
 Fellow Swede Olle Samuelsson and Switzerland’s Natalie Holloköi came from behind to lay claim to the titles in MP60 and FP40 respectively.
 Finland’s Maria Asikainen ran away with FJ18.
 And in one of the feel good surprises of the week, young Czech Bohdan Bílek held off Finland’s Oskari Vikström, by averaging sensational 1018 rated golf, to taste gold in MJ18.

 As the sun sets, all of us who had the privilege of being here, extend our sincere thanks to the TD Dinko Šimenc and his deep cast of capable volunteers from the emerging disc golf hotbed of Croatia, for organizing and running this terrific event.
 Hvala vam puno!
 Lastly kudos go out to Jussi Meresmaa and The Spin TV who livestreamed the final holes and are now busy working on post production videos of today’s MPO and FPO lead cards.
+We’re now going to take a few days to take in some of the best tours in Dubrovnik, Croatia, and spend a week camping, and then it’s back home!
 Wherever you are in the world, you’ll soon be able to see how it all went down at the 2018 European Championships.

 Dobra noć i sigurna putovanja kući.
 (Good night and safe travels home.)